Risk-Neutral Pricing of Financial Instruments in Emission Markets: A Structural Approach: Introduction

 The first academic treatment of emission markets can be traced back to \cite{jDales1968,dMontgomery1972}.
 Early models of allowance trading in discrete and in continuous time were proposed in \cite{mCronshaw1996,pLeiby2001,aMaeda2004,jRubin1996,sSchennach2000,tTietenberg2006}.
 More recently, emission markets have been treated from two different angles.
 On the one hand are full equilibrium models that derive the price processes of allowances and goods (the production of which causes pollution) from the preferences of individual firms and additional sources of uncertainty.
 These have proved insightful but rather cumbersome in their complexity (cf. \cite{rCarmona2010f,rCarmona2009}).
-On the other hand are risk-neutral approaches which rely on the absence of arbitrage to specify the allowance price evolution directly in the form of a process that has the correct terminal properties and the correct bounds; then the parameters in the model are calibrated to market data.
-In these models, the event of non-compliance is described exogenously and no causal explanation is given for the accumulation of emissions in the economy.
+On the other hand are approaches, which rely on the concept of absence of arbitrage (i.e. ruling out the possibility of making a profit starting from nothing) to specify the allowance price evolution directly as the expectation of the discounted future cash flows under a probability structure which, in the mathematical finance literature, is called risk-neutral (cf. \cite{jHarrison1981}); then the parameters in the model are calibrated to market data.
+In these models, the event of noncompliance is described exogenously, and no causal explanation is given for the accumulation of emissions in the economy.
 Within this class of models one can distinguish between models that ignore the feedback from the allowance price to the rate at which firms emit (cf. \cite{rCarmona2010d}) and those that take this feedback effect into account through an exogenously specified abatement function (cf. \cite{kBorovkov2010,rCarmona2010g,jHinz2010}).